 If you fall into either of these categories, its time to adjust your mindset about your student loans; You CAN pay them off and they are part of your overall debt portfolio which means like your credit cards, you should have a plan to pay off these loans are early as you can.

 Yes, an average of $40,000 sounds like a lot, but if you are earning an income and you have a plan you can do it.

 Below are a few tips to get on the path of repaying your student loans:

-#2 Factor your student loan payments into your budget or money plan
+2. Factor your student loan payments into your budget and pay more than the minimum

 As you pay off credit card debt (if you have any) your student loans should be your next priority.
 The one good thing about student loans is that interest rates are typically low.

 Make sure your weekly or monthly budget includes your minimum student loan payments plus any extra you can put towards them each month.
 This means if you have any spare money, instead of shopping or going out to eat, apply some of it towards knocking out your student loans.